Paul

 Visa is one of the biggest credit card companies on the planet.
 Needless to say, they have plenty of jobs available . . . but does Visa hire felons?
+Because that matters when you’ve got a criminal record in tow.

 If you are a former felon looking for work, you are well aware of all the obstacles that can stand between you and your next job opportunity.
-At Successful Release, we understand your struggles.
-That’s why we go directly to the source, asking companies straightforward questions about their hiring policies for former felons.
+At Relaunch Pad, we understand your struggles from having worked with job-seekers for years.

+We work with people looking for work after they’ve had a felony conviction and have learned how to improve our odds of getting the job.
 We also hire former felons to ensure that our articles are as accurate and helpful as possible.
 It’s important to us that you succeed!

 Additionally, we answer other key questions that may be on the mind of the former felons trying to find work: